line/ts-remove-unused/README.md

 ### 🕵️ Find unused code

-tsr statically analyses your TypeScript project like how tree-shaking is implemented in bundlers to eliminate unused code.
+tsr statically analyses your TypeScript project like how tree-shaking is implemented in bundlers.
 Run tsr to get a list of unused exports and files (modules) in your TypeScript project.
 Use tsr in your CI pipeline to detect unused code from being added.

 ### 🧹 Remove unused code automatically